ralsina/croupier/README.md

 ### Tasks without output

-A task with no output will be registered under output "" and is not expected to create any output files.
+A task with no output will be registered under its `id` and is not expected to create any output files.
 Other than that, it's just a regular task.

 ### Tasks with multiple outputs

-If a task expects the TaskManager to create multiple files, it should return a YAML-encoded array of strings.
+If a task expects the TaskManager to create multiple files, it should return an array of strings.

-This will change soonish.

 ## Installation